ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 kubectl port-forward svc/dash-app-grpc 8050
 ```

+#### 5.4 Test
-You can now access the application at
+You can now access the application from your browser at the following URL.
 ```
 http://localhost:8050
 ```